 Sarkis Karam, Bilingual Writer and Editor of the Australian Affairs in AnNahar Arabic newspaper launched his new English book “Wings of Life” on Sunday 25th February at the Seniors’ Room, Lady of Lebanon Cathedral in Sydney.
 The book launch event was successful with great speakers as follows: His Excellency Bishop Antoine-Charbel Tarabay.
-Poet Badawi El Hage, Mr Anwar Harb AM, Mr Joe Baini, Dr Emad Berro and Dr Anthony Hasham.
+Poet Badawi El Hage, Mr. Anwar Harb AM, Mr. Joe Baini, Dr. Emad Berro and Dr. Anthony Hasham.

 Wings of Life is a book of literary collection of poetry and prose of the author who was born in Lebanon and immigrated to Australia where he lives and adopts the new country as his wonderful home.
 It is a book of a collection of reflections that moves through the pages.
 Each page contains a reflection on wisdom where the author speaks for himself, from his heart, from his thoughts, from his memories and from his own assimilated experiences in solemnity.
 The collection contains pieces of work describes the author’s memories, contradictions, discoveries and life lessons one experiences when one is neither seen as fully Australian nor fully foreign.

-In his fifth book, Sarkis reflects on his life journey exploring various topics where he was able to articulate his thoughts and ideas in creative way.
+In his fifth book, Sarkis reflects on his life journey exploring various topics where he was able to articulate his thoughts and ideas in a creative way.
 It is interesting to see how he starts his poetry reflections with the poem of Memory that reflects hope.
-To my surprise this title of his poem is the same title of one of my latest artworks that were exhibited at the Corner Gallery Stanmore in October last year.
+To my surprise, this title of his poem is the same title of one of my latest artworks that were exhibited at the Corner Gallery Stanmore in October last year.
 Sarkis is a good friend of mine and I was grateful that he attended my art exhibition with other friends, and it is pleasant to see him giving his poem the same title of my artwork.
 The significance of this particular work is actually important to me for I believe that Memories living inside us are the foundation of who we are and the source of our roots and moral conscience that keeps our minds revived in all matters.
 The author seems optimistic by showing the link between memory and hope when he says: